Fleeing driver hits bus, cars before spinning out in Auckland CBD

-One person's been taken into custody after a vehicle fled police in Auckland CBD this afternoon.
+One person was taken into custody after a vehicle fled police in Auckland CBD this afternoon.

 A police spokesperson said the incident began when officers spotted a "vehicle of interest" at about 3.15pm on Daldy St.